 - Identifying potential risks such as allergies, phobias, and emotional discomfort, is essential.

-Evidence Supporting AAI and Benefits of Animal Assisted Therapy for Individuals with Dementia and Other Neurocognitive Disorders
+Evidence Supporting AAI and Benefits of AAT for Individuals with Various Neurodevelopmental, Mental Health, and Physical Disabilities

-Incorporating therapy dogs into animal-assisted therapies has shown remarkable benefits as well.
-Patients participating in animal therapy programs with therapy dogs experienced significant improvements in their range of motion, fine motor skills, and overall motivation.
+Incorporating therapy dogs into AAT has shown remarkable benefits.
+Patients participating in AAI programs with therapy dogs experienced improvements in their range of motion, fine motor skills, and overall motivation.

 One innovative approach involved dressing therapy dogs in modified jackets with zippers and buttons, allowing patients to practice important daily living skills.
-This hands-on activity resulted in a notable 68.1% enhancement in fine motor skills among participants (Fralinger et al., 2023).
+This hands-on activity emphasized that 68.1% of participants perceived there to be benefits for fine motor skills (Fralinger et al., 2023).
 These findings suggest that personalized, pet-focused activities can create a more engaging and supportive environment for individuals living with neurocognitive disorders.

 Virtual reality (VR) has emerged as a safe, realistic, and cost-effective interactive environment that enhances client engagement.
 Interventions utilizing VR include sessions with robotic pets or virtual reality treatments, allowing individuals to interact with virtual animals using hand gestures, creating an immersive experience akin to being part of a real therapy group (Abdessalem et al., 2022).
 These activities promote upper extremity reach, postural control, and hand-eye coordination, fostering positive physical engagement while clients participate from the comfort of their own homes (Abdessalem et al., 2022).